← Back to Blog

 Key Takeaways

-• ✅ On-card autographs sell for about 45% more on average
+• ✅ On-card autographs generally sell for ~45% more than sticker autos.

 Every signature tells a story — make sure the price does too.
 Check it with figoca.